-Ranked 9th out of mid agencies in the 2011 Best Places to Work in the Federal Government rankings.
+Ranked 8th out of 30 large agencies in the 2011 Best Places to Work in the Federal Government rankings.

-Ranked 2nd out of mid agencies in the 2011 Best Places to Work in the Federal Government rankings.
+Ranked 1st out of 30 large agencies in the 2011 Best Places to Work in the Federal Government rankings.

 Designed to help a broad audience of job seekers, policy makers and agency leaders, Where the Jobs Are identifies nearly 273,000 mission-critical employment opportunities that will be available in the federal government from October 1, 2009 through September 30, 2012.